 Currencies are like languages.
 For them to work with each other, they have to have a common point through which they can be compatible.
 There has to be consensus among users.
 People can use different languages and still understand each other by using a translation service.
 In the case of currency, a financial services provider serves as the link (through a foreign exchange transaction) to allow the transfer of funds when different currencies are used.

 Cryptocurrency is also just like language.
 It can be useful to people once they learn how to use it (it’s basically just about getting, using, and securing a cryptocurrency wallet).
 If cryptocurrency users want to use it to buy things at stores that only accept fiat currency, they just have to “translate” it through cryptocurrency exchanges like bitcoin exchanges.
 It’s just like using other currencies except the “translators” involved are not banks or standard retail financial service providers but cryptocurrency exchanges.

 Eventually, once governments or financial institutions acknowledge bitcoin as legal tender, an asset, or at least something that comes close to being a medium of exchange, banks and other established financial institutions may facilitate cryptocurrency transactions.

 Hopefully, you’ve learned something about bitcoins and cryptocurrency while learning some new foreign words.
 It’s not easy explaining bitcoin.
-Not many would be interested in it especially after the recent price crashes.
-Translating in different languages the technical aspects of bitcoin or cryptocurrency in general can be a daunting task.
+Not many would be interested in it, especially after the recent price crashes.
+Technical translation in different languages of various aspects of bitcoin or cryptocurrency, in general, can be a daunting task.
 The foreign words and phrases above don’t provide exact representations of bitcoin but if you’re a language junkie, hopefully, they somehow helped you continue reading.

 Again, cryptocurrencies and currencies are like languages.
 Agreement and understanding are necessary for things to work.